 Options like accident forgiveness, glass repair, locksmith service, rideshare coverage, rental reimbursement, travel expenses and pet injury coverage are available, in addition to the standard coverage options.
 Erie also has a unique Rate Lock feature that allows the policyholder to lock in their premium and coverage until they add or remove a driver or a vehicle or change their primary residence.

 The affordability of rates combined with discounts like having multiple safety features installed makes Erie one of our top considerations for those on a budget.

-Geico is offered in all 50 states and Washington, D.C., has an AM Best financial strength rating of an A++ (Superior), and ranked highest within the 2020 J.D.
-Power study for auto insurers in the north-central and northwest regions of the United States.
+Geico is offered in all 50 states and Washington, D.C., has an AM Best financial strength rating of an A++ (Superior), and ranked highest within the North Central and Northwest regions for overall auto insurance satisfaction.
 In addition to competitive rates and high ratings for financial strength and customer service, Geico’s mobile app makes it easy to ask questions to a virtual assistant, call roadside assistance, pay bills and download documents.
 By going virtual and cutting out insurance agents and offices, Geico keeps its car insurance pricing competitively low.